Ravikanth Perepu

 Ravikanth Perepu is an Indian film director, screenwriter, and editor known for his works in Telugu cinema.
 Perepu won the state Nandi Award for Best Screenplay Writer for his directorial debut film Kshanam (2016).

 Personal life

 Perepu was born in Visakhapatnam, Andhra Pradesh, into a Telugu-speaking family, to Perepu Nageswara Rao and his wife.
 He did his schooling at Kotak Salesian School; Intermediate from Mega Junior College in Visakhapatnam; graduated in Chemical Engineering from Gayatri Vidya Parishad College of Engineering, Visakhapatnam.

-Perepu married Veena Ghantasala, grand-daughter of singer, Ghantasala, in November 2017.
+Perepu married Veena Ghantasala, granddaughter of singer, Ghantasala, in November 2017.

-Career

-Perepu had plans of becoming a blockbuster director from the age of 9, after watching Mani Ratnam's Alaipayuthey.
-He knew actor Adivi Sesh through Facebook and moved to Hyderabad in 2012, in the hopes of becoming a director.
-He worked as an assistant director on the 2013 romcom, Kiss, which was directed by Sesh himself.